keryit/TestFramework/README.md

 Maven project + TestNG

 ## Project structure
-   Class SitePajes.java - facade pattern for initializing all pages from the site
+   Class SitePages.java - facade pattern for initializing all pages from the site

    package *pages* - contains all pages from the site (each web page it's separate class)